mAarnos/Hakkapeliitta/readme.txt

 On UCI-parameters:
 	1. Drawscore: negative values make the program avoid draws, positive values make it prefer them.
 	2. SyzygyPath: path to the Syzygy tablebases.
-Multiple directories possible, for example C:\tb;D:\tb
+Multiple directories are possible, for example C:\tb;D:\tb
-	3. SyzygyProbeLimit: 0, 1 or 2 means tablebases aren't probed, 3 means 3-man tablebases are probed, 4 means 4-man etc.
+	3. SyzygyProbeLimit: 0, 1 or 2 means tablebases aren't probed, 3 means 3-man tablebases are probed, 4 means 4-man etc. On a 32-bit machine syzygyProbeLimit can only be set at maximum to 5.

 Compilation instructions:
 	General instructions: